Busindre/viewDOS/README.md

  Total unique IPs: 20  Total connections: 25

  Ports used: 80 443 22
- Filter applied: IP addresses with more than 2 connections and tcp state SYN_RECV.
+ Filter applied: IP addresses with more than 1 connection and tcp state SYN_RECV.

  All netstat outputs are located in /tmp/viewDOS.2014_03_21-01_10_58.txt